flare-foundation/docs/docs/tutorials/wallets/how-to-access-flare-network-with-a-ledger-device.md

 9. A pop up box will appear listing paired Human Interface Devices (HID).
 Highlight your Ledger S or Ledger X and click Connect
 10. Select your Account and click Unlock

-{% hint style="success" %}
+!!! info
     Please note that Towo Labs RPC node available at: https://songbird.towolabs.com/rpc is only for individuals and **not for commercial use**.
 Companies and developers may contact Towo Labs to arrange dedicated access.
-{% endhint %}

 You will see your SGB balance on the overview.
 To receive SGB, copy your account address and share it with the sender.
 To send SGB, click Send and enter the recipient address, enter the desired amount and click Next.
 If prompted, allow MetaMask to open Ledger Live and open the device bridge.
 Follow the on screen instructions to confirm or reject the transaction on your Ledger device.

-{% hint style="warning" %}
+!!! warning
     Always review all transaction details on your Ledger device before confirming any transaction!
-{% endhint %}

 ## Wrap and Delegate